kuiperzone/PupNet-Deploy/README.md

     DotnetPublishArgs = -p:Version=${APP_VERSION} --self-contained true -p:DebugType=None -p:DebugSymbols=false

-Here, we can see that the version from our configuration is supplied to the build process as a variable (only supplies the application part is supplied, i.e. `3.2.1`).
+Here, we can see that the version from our configuration is supplied to the build process as a variable (only the application part is supplied, i.e. `3.2.1`).
 This is optional and you may remove it if you wish, although you will need to specify the version both in application code and the `pupnet.conf` file in this case.

 ### Command-Line Applications ###